 What are the limits of an LLC?

 The protections offered by an LLC structure for our business do not cover every situation we may face.
 In some cases, these protections will not be sufficient, such as:

 - A mix of personal and business expenses.

-- Signed a personal guarantee for a loan.
+- If we signed a personal guarantee for a loan.

-- We did not deposit taxes withheld from employees’ wages.
+- If we did not deposit taxes withheld from employees’ wages.

-- Someone slipped and fell in our office or store.
+- If someone slipped and fell in our office or store.

 We can be sued for anything, even if we are not at fault.
 To deal with these lawsuits, we will have to have a good lawyer, so it will always be better to have an insurance policy that will take care of these costs, protecting our assets.